masaochi/TC/docs/how_to_use.rst

   This file should be made by users and read by TC++.
 See :doc:`input_in` for details.

+For restarting SCF calculation or performing band calculation after SCF, TC++ requires some other input files dumped by TC++.
+Please see output_files_.

 How to run TC++
 ---------------